The Case for Global Learning

 Transforming our educational approaches in a complex, global world

-The Global Learning Community across the UK has welcomed the new Labour government’s commitment to “strengthen international development work within the Foreign, Commonwealth & Development Office”
+The Global Learning Community across the UK has welcomed the government’s commitment to “strengthen international development work within the Foreign, Commonwealth & Development Office”

 Our young won’t thank us for keeping quiet about things now and not helping them to understand the implications for reshaping how people live.- Mick Waters